 Food hygiene ratings are determined by local authority food safety officers and run from 0-5, with a 5 rating indicating very good food hygiene standards.
 95% of businesses that sell food to the public in West Lancashire are rated 3 or better so customers can make an informed choice when deciding where to eat out.

 The rating tells you about hygiene standards in restaurants and other businesses that sell food to the public.
 It’s really easy to check.
-Just go online and check the Food Standards Agency website (external link), or if you’re out and about check for the green and black sticker.
+Just go online and check Food Standards Agency (external link) or if you’re out and about check for the green and black sticker.

-“It’s easy for people in the borough to check hygiene ratings online and we are encouraging businesses in West Lancashire to display their rating and to have a prosperous Christmas season.”
+“It’s easy for people in the borough to check hygiene ratings online and choose a restaurant for their Christmas parties that takes food hygiene seriously.
+This is an important time for local businesses.
+A good food hygiene rating is something to be proud of and so I am very pleased that the vast majority of food businesses in the borough are rated 3 or higher.
+It matters to customers, so we are encouraging all businesses in West Lancashire to display their rating and have a prosperous Christmas season.”

-For more information, visit Food Standards Agency (external link) or food hygiene rating scheme.
+For more information, visit Food Standards Agency (external link) or food ratings.